-Social science and common sense agree on one thing: The family that eats together stays together.
+Social science and common sense agree on one thing: A family that eats together stays together.
 But how?
 Here are some helpful tips I’ve picked up along the way.

-2. Maximize involvement.
 Don’t let the loudest or oldest voice dominate.
-Work to ensure that everybody gets a shot at telling about their day, their joys and trials, successes and failures.
+Work to ensure that everybody gets a shot at telling about their day, their joys and trials, successes, and failures.

-3. Maximize listening.
-Encourage careful, appreciative and interactive listening.
+Encourage careful, appreciative, and interactive listening.
 Ban cellphones and sarcasm.
+Put all phones in cell phone jail with this locked box.
 No rising from the table while someone is speaking.

-4. Maximize positives.
-It can be tempting for some people and for some families to just dwell on the negatives at work, at college or even in the national situation.
+It can be tempting for some people and for some families to just dwell on the negatives at work, at college, or even in the national situation.
 Sometimes it can be helpful to ask each person to list three positives from their day until that becomes more of a natural instinct.
 Humor and laughter are also tasty side-dishes.

 “Better is a dinner of herbs where love is,